milkcircle/milkcircle.github.io/_posts/2018-12-09-whiterobe-sheepskin-demoness.md

 village torn to ruins and rubble
 nary a finger lifted
-bloodshed pure, within the tribals
+bloodshed pure, within the tribal
-battle 'midst the pastures
+battles 'midst the pastures

 O Siddhartha counterfeit
 thy mesmerizing lies